 Most ciliates like the paramecia are incredible swimmers.
 Why cilia?
-When you are less than a millimeter in body size, water is like a sticky syrup.
+When you are less than a millimeter in body size, water is like sticky syrup.
 Swimming like a fish would not be very efficient!
 If you want to swim fast and be able to maneuver, cilia are the best choice.

-The cilia of paramecium move like many tiny oars, propelling the organism through water at a rate that is “four times its body length per second”.
+The cilia of paramecium move like many tiny oars, propelling the organism through the water at a rate that is “four times its body length per second”.
 For a P. caudatum which is 300 micrometers (µm) in length, it can swim at a rate of 1200 µm per second (equal to 0.0027 miles per hour).
-If Michael Phelps (6 ft 4 in or 1.93 m) swim like a paramecium, he will swim at a rate of 7.72 meters per second and finish a 100-meter course in 12.95 seconds.
+If Michael Phelps (6 ft 4 in or 1.93 m) swims like a paramecium, he will swim at a rate of 7.72 meters per second and finish a 100-meter course in 12.95 seconds.
 That is four times faster than the world record in swimming!

 [In this figure] Three ways of locomotion for protozoa.